selfrefactor/rambda/docs/README.md

 ): (input: T) => U
 ```

 It returns function that runs `fn` in `try/catch` block.
 If there was an error, then `fallback` is used to return the result.
-Note that `fn` can be value or asynchronous/synchronous function(unlike `Ramda` where fallback can only be a synchronous function).

 ```javascript
 const fn = x => x.foo